qschweitzer/Powershell-HTML5-Reporting/README.md

 First idea is to create a simple local webserver, using the Tiberriver256 tool: http://tiberriver256.github.io/powershell/gui/html/PowerShell-HTML-GUI-Pt3/

-## Tag format to build HTML files that powershell can use understand
+## Tag format to build HTML files that powershell can understand
 Adding to it a system to read some HTML files with a new tag format that can be understand by the Powershell.

 Like twig file, HTML can include some tag, actually two only: